LeaVerou/htest/README.md

 ```

 Yes, **that’s really it**!
-You can add `name`, `descrption` and other metadata if you want, but you don’t have to.
+You can add `name`, `description` and other metadata if you want, but you don’t have to.

 But the real power of hTest is in its nested structure.
 Suppose we wanted to add more tests for `sum()`, e.g. for the case where you’re summing with `NaN`.